Privve

 usability study findings

-During this project, I went through two usability studies that allowed me to determine key user pain points and accessibility issues.
-After each round, I made updates and improvements to the high-fidelity prototype.
-The screen shots below demonstrate each round of prototype iterations.
+Throughout this project, I conducted two usability studies to identify key user pain points and accessibility issues.
+After each round of testing, I made updates and improvements to the high-fidelity prototype.
+The screenshots below illustrate the iterations made during each phase.

 Users (buyers) want the ability to look at homes without an agent.